Mytilene: History

 The novel Daphnis and Chloe by Longus, is set in the country around it and opens with a description of the city.

 Scholar and historian Zacharias Rhetor, also known as Zacharias of Mytilene was from Mytilene and lived from 465 to around 536.
 He was made Bishop of Mytilene and may have been a Chalcedonian Christian.
 He either died or was deposed between 536 and 553.

 The city of Mytilene was also home to 9th century Byzantine saints who were brothers, Archbishop George, Symeon Stylites, and David the Monk.
 The Church of St. Symeon, Mytilene venerates one of the three brothers.

 Catching the eye of the Empress Zoë Porphyrogenita, Constantine IX Monomachos was exiled to Mytilene on the island of Lesbos by her second husband, Michael IV the Paphlagonian.
 The death of Michael IV and the overthrow of Michael V in 1042 led to Constantine being recalled from his place of exile and appointed as a judge in Greece.

 Lesbos and Mytilene had an established Jewish population since ancient times.
 In 1170, Benjamin of Tudela found ten small Jewish communities on the island.

 In the Middle Ages, it was part of the Byzantine Empire and was occupied for some time by the Seljuqs under Tzachas in 1085.
 In 1198, the Republic of Venice obtained the right to commerce from the city's port.

 In the 13th century, it was captured by the Emperor of Nicaea, Theodore I Laskaris.
 In 1335, the Byzantines, with the help of Ottoman forces, reconquered the island, then property of the Genoese nobleman Domenico Cattaneo.
 In 1355, emperor John V Palaiologos gave it to the Genoese adventurer Francesco Gattilusio, who married the emperor's sister, Maria.
 They renovated the fortress in 1373, and it remained in Genoese hands until 1462, when it was besieged and captured by the Ottoman sultan Mehmed the Conqueror.

 As part of the wider Great Turkish War, the Battle of Mytilene took place off the coast of Mytilene in 1690 when Venetian sailing ships attacked Ottoman and Barbary flagships.
 Resulting in a victory for the Venetians.

 Mytilene along with the rest of Lesbos remained under Ottoman control until the First Balkan War in 1912, when in November it was captured by the Kingdom of Greece.

 Geography and climate

 Mytilene is located in the southeastern part of the island, north and east of the Bay of Gera.
-It has a land area of 107.46 km2 and a population of 36,196 inhabitants (2001).
-With a population density of 336.8/km2 it is by far the most densely populated municipal unit in Lesbos.
-The next largest towns in the municipal unit are Vareiá (pop.
-1,254), Pámfila (1,247), Mória (1,207), and Loutrá (1,118).
+Its municipal unit has a land area of 107.46 km2 and a population of 41,379 inhabitants (2021).
+With a population density of 390/km2 it is by far the most densely populated municipal unit in Lesbos.
+The next largest towns in the municipal unit are Loutrá (pop.
+1,339), Pámfila (1,264), and Mória (1,237).
 The Greek National Road 36 connects Mytilene with Kalloni.
 Farmlands surround Mytilene, the mountains cover the west and to the north.
 The airport is located a few kilometres south of town.